OpenTSLM/.github/profile/README.md

 - Generalize across tasks, datasets, sensors, and domains

 Our long-term vision is an open ecosystem of multimodal foundation models through which people can interact with temporal data as naturally as they interact with text.

+## Enabling the Community and Open Research
+Today, research, data and knowledge around TSLMs and TSFMs is fragmented.
+We build and maintain open foundations that help researchers develop, evaluate, and deploy such models.

+**With OpenTSLM, we provide open-source models, architectures, datasets, training code, and reference implementations** for building AI systems that understand time series as a native modality.

+**With TimeNet, we provide standardized data and training infrastructure**—including common data formats, a growing cross-domain corpus, a Python SDK, benchmarks, and evaluation tools for TSLMs.

+We support open research across the entire field—from new architectures and multimodal reasoning to generation, forecasting, interpretability, safety, and applications in healthcare, wearables, manufacturing, energy, climate, finance, and beyond.

 ## Who We Are